 - Adventure buffs who relish off-the-road getaways over the weekends

-- Long-distance tourists are more concerned with stability, fuel efficiency, and luggage space.
+- Long-distance tourists are more concerned with stability, fuel efficiency and luggage space.

-- Beginners yearning to have a bike that can be considered a progressive step in their biking development, a laid-back ride for starters, yet one with enough capability to graduate to tougher terrain
+- Beginners yearning to have a bike that can be considered a progressive step in their biking development a laid-back ride for starters yet one with enough capability to graduate to tougher terrain

 Advantages and Disadvantages of the Royal Enfield Himalayan

-– Amazing suspension and off-road performance.
+- Great suspension for off-road conditions

 Conclusion: An Argument for Riding Across the Road